benjamin-hodgson/benjamin-hodgson.github.io/posts/2024-08-15-prettier-happier-more-imperative.md

 ---
 title: Prettier.
 Happier.
 More Imperative.
-subtitle: Understanding _A Prettier Printer_ by Porting It
+subtitle: Understanding "A Prettier Printer" by Porting It
 date: 2024-08-15
 ---